THE COMING OF CHRIST THE SAVIOR: GOD WITH US

 The Word became flesh so that we could not only hear the truth but see it in physical form.

 In his gospel, John uses the term “one and only” to describe Jesus, so what does it mean?
 Older Bible translations use the term “only begotten” of God, instead of “one and only.”
 Some might understand this to mean Jesus was the only one born of God.
 But this couldn’t be true; believers in Christ are also called sons of God and children of God.

 The Greek word for “one and only” in John’s gospel is monogenes.
 Elsewhere, it’s used to describe an only son (Luke 7:12 and Luke 9:38) or only daughter (Luke 8:42).
 Theologians have recently renewed discussion about the meaning of this word in the New Testament ¹.
 Many now believe that it has the connotation of unique son more than begotten son.
 This is reflected in the choice of the words “one and only” in some newer translations such as the New International Version and the New English Translation.
 In this view, Jesus was a unique Son in that he was the only one of his kind: born of both God and a human.

 Abraham’s One and Only

 God promised Abraham a son through whom he would become the father of many nations (Genesis 15:1-6).
-Abraham and Sarai attempted to produce an heir through Sarai’s maidservant Hagar but this effort failed (Genesis 16).
-Ishmael was born through human effort, and was not the promised son.
+Abraham and Sarai tried to produce an heir through Sarai’s maidservant Hagar but failed (Genesis 16).
+Ishmael was born through human effort and was not the promised son.
 Years later, after Abraham and Sarah were too old to have children, the fulfillment of the promise seemed hopeless.
 But God at last kept his word and gave them Isaac.